opentable/otj-pg-embedded/README.md

 * You need a tarball for every linux distribution as PG 10+ no longer ship a "universal binary" for linux.
 This means a lot of support and maintenance work.
 * Easy to switch docker image tag to upgrade versions - no need for a whole new pg-embedded version.
 * More maintainable and secure (you can pull docker images you trust, instead of trusting our tarballs running in your security context)
-* Trivial to do a build oneself based on the official Postgres image adding extensions, setup scripts etc - see https://github.com/docker-library/docs/blob/master/postgres/README.md for details.
+* Trivial to do a build oneself based on the official Postgres image adding extensions, setup scripts etc. - see https://github.com/docker-library/docs/blob/master/postgres/README.md for details.

 Admittedly, a few disadvantages
 ---